quitesimpleorg/exile.h/README.md

 Contributing
 ============
-Contributations are very welcome.
+Contributions are very welcome.
 Options:
 1) Pull-Request: github.com/quitesimpleorg/qssb
 2) Mail to qssb at quitesimple.org with instructions on where to pull the changes.